mvolkmann/blog/src/htmx.md

 The following code is definition of the `TableRow` function which returns a single table row.
+This follows the convention where functions that return JSX should be treated as components and have names begin uppercase.
-It uses the `isLast` parameter to determine whether the `hx-*` attributes will be included in the `tr` element.
+The `isLast` parameter is used to determine whether `hx-*` attributes will be included in the `tr` element.
-The `hx-trigger` attribute causes a GET request for the next page of rows to be sent whenever the `tr` becomes visible.
+The `hx-trigger` attribute causes a request for the next "page" of rows to be sent whenever the `tr` becomes visible (`revealed`).

 ```js
 function TableRow(page: number, pokemon: Pokemon, isLast: boolean) {